laithanhdat/laithanhdat/README.md

-- 👋 Hi, I’m @laithanhdat
+- 👋 Hi, I’m Steve
-- 👀 I’m interested in technology and its application for learning as well as education
+- 👀 I’m interested in computer vision and the application of AI in CV
-- 🌱 I’m currently learning CS
+- 🌱 I’m currently an undergraduate student in Vietnam
 - 📫 Reach me via fcx8nv@gmail.com

 <!---